 - We believe every child deserves to have a good education.

-- We create a happy place where the children like to come and
+- We try to create a happy place where the children enjoy learning.

 - Each child is treated with respect and love.

 - The good qualities and talents of each child are recognized and encouraged.

 - Discipline is not administered out of anger, but out of concern for the child.